subash-kandpan/subash-kandpan/README.md

 3. Assignment Operators:- (=, +=, -=, *=,/=, %=, **=)
 4. Logical Operators:- (Logical and operator -&&), ( Logical or operator||)
 5. Comparison Operators:- (++, !=, !==, ===)

+Conditional Statement in Javascript:-

+* Conditional Statement are used to implement some condition in code.
+* There are 3 types of conditional statement are their in Javascript.

+1. if condition:-

+-- if condition is true then statement is execute.
+-- syntax:-
+if(condition) {
+  statement
+}

+2. if-else condition:-
+* if condition is true then if block is executed otherwise to else condition.
+--syntax:-
+if(condition){
+  statement
+} else{
+  statement
+}

+3. else-if condition:-

+ * its check the condition multiple times where the condition is true.
+--syntax:-
+if(condition){
+  statement
+} else if (condition){
+  statement
+} else{
+  statement
+}